-The hostname can be the name of a K2 Media Client with internal storage or it can be the name of a K2 Media Server.
-(You cannot make a FTP connection to a K2 Media Client with external storage or to a K2 Control Point PC.)
+The hostname can be the name of a stand-alone K2 Media Client or it can be the name of a K2 Media Server.
+(You cannot make a FTP connection to a K2 Media Client with shared storage or to a K2 Control Point PC.)